luizbgomide/sovereign/examples.md

 **Create Descriptive Details.** I'm imagining a character a lot like [Lucie](https://battlerite.fandom.com/wiki/Lucie) from Battlerite.
 I decide she's a chipper, slightly unhinged failed alchemist and flavor healing touch as chucking alchemical healing bombs at people.
 I think it will be fun to juxtapose her relentless optimism with the brutality and horror of dungeoneering.
 I'll name her Sunny.

 > In Sovereign, your character's backstory *is not assumed to be relevant*.
-We play modules, and modules can't assume anything about your character.
+We play pre-written adventures, and these can't assume anything about your character.
 The GM *might* alter NPCs or hooks a bit to tie them in, but that's them going above and beyond.
 I don't, and it works just fine.
-Since that's the case, focus on the history that helps you make decisions in modules *now*.
+Since that's the case, focus on the history that helps you make decisions in adventures *now*.
 Do the ends justify the means?
 Are you altruistic?
 Why do you want all of this gold and power so dang bad?

 ![small](/assets/images/sheet-16.png)